Austrian colonial policy

 From the 17th century through to the 19th century, the Habsburg monarchy, Austrian Empire, and (from 1867 to 1918) the Austro-Hungarian Empire made a few small short-lived attempts to expand overseas colonial trade through the acquisition of factories.

-In 1519–1556 Austria's ruler also separately ruled Spain, which did have a large colonial empire.
-However no other Austrians were involved when Emperor Charles V held the crown of both the Spanish Empire and the Holy Roman Empire and the Spanish colonies were not linked to Austria.
+In 1519–1556 Austria's ruler also ruled Spain, which did have a large colonial empire.

 The colonial domains of the dual monarchy Austria-Hungary, 1867–1918, are covered in Austro-Hungarian rule in Bosnia and Herzegovina.
 Keeping it under control was a major factor in Austro-Hungarian entry into World War I in 1914.
 All the other small attempts were ended due to international pressure, or lack of interest from the Imperial government and opposition from Hungarians high in the government.